 Communication is the common denominator that connects all humans.
 This is regardless of their connections, length or the purpose or parameters of their relationship.
 Communication is not about sharing information, but in sharing understanding.

-When we believe that effective communication is when you have given all of the facts or details that another person needs, we are kidding ourselves when it comes to the purpose of real communication.
+When we believe that effective communication is when we have given all of the facts or details that another person needs, we are kidding ourselves when it comes to the purpose of real communication.
 Communication is a complicated issue.
 When it comes to human behavior, there are so many factors that contribute to the integrity of shared messages or information.
 Remember, communication is a two-way process.
 If only one person in an exchange ‘gets it’ then communication has not taken place.

 Building your organization through Successful Leadership

 Yes, there are many other successful leadership traits to consider.
-If you practice these in a timely, effective and consistently, you will be amazed at the results you can achieve.
+If you practice these in a timely, effective and consistent, you will be amazed at the results you can achieve.
 A lot more goes into creating a good relationship between you and your roles and your relationships with others.

 If your organization is dealing with current or future potential leadership challenges, give me a call.
 We can discuss your challenges.
 Together we can tailor a presentation that will help you address these challenges in a proactive and effective way.